project-mirrors/forgejo-helm/README.md

 Like the admin user, OAuth2 settings can be updated and disabled but not deleted.
 Deleting OAuth2 settings has to be done in the UI.
-All OAuth2 values, which are documented [here](https://forgejo.org/docs/latest/admin/command-line/#admin), are available.
+All OAuth2 values, which are [documented](https://forgejo.org/docs/latest/admin/command-line/#admin-auth), are available.

 Multiple OAuth2 sources can be configured with additional OAuth list items.